david15465zzz/Coupon-Store-FullStack/README.md

 # Coupon-Store-Project

 A coupon store build with java, spring boot, hibernate, react(type script), redux and mysql. the store got 3 different users admin, company and customer.
 Each user logs in and performs his actions.
 There is also a thread that runs and deletes coupons that have expired.<br />
-### don't forget to <br />
-* change the password for mysql to your personal  password in application.proprties  <br />
-* npm i to install all needed dependencies